jonscales/5143-ops/Assignments/P03/Readme.md

 9. Information for each PCB is displayed to the terminal as a rich table
 10. The clock is incremented +1

-The simulation runs as a 'while' loop with the end condition as all states (lists) except Terminated are empty.
+The simulation runs as a  ==while== loop with the end condition as all states (lists) except Terminated are empty.
 Each PCB is an instance of a class kept in a dictionary and contains, as attributes, all of the collected data for the PCB as it was passed through the simulated system.

 #### Simulation Output
 The following information is collected for each PCB regarding its progression through the simulated system: